rwmjones/rhrq-riscv-extensions/compressed.md

 significant byte (and this is true even on the theoretical big endian RISC-V machine).

-In disassembly output the shorter instruction length is obvious:
+In disassembly output the shorter instruction length is obvious, and if you also use `-M no-aliases` then the `c.` prefix is shown too:

 ```
+$ objdump -d -M no-aliases /bin/ls
-4922:       e4e8                    sd      a0,200(s1)
+4922:       e4e8                    c.sd    a0,200(s1)
-4924:       479d                    li      a5,7
+4924:       479d                    c.li    a5,7
 4926:       2af902e3                beq     s2,a5,53ca
 ```